Feature classification and training¶

 otbcli_VectorClassifier -in vectorData.shp -model model.rf -feat perimeter area width -cfield predicted -out classifiedData.shp

-This application output a vector data file storing sample values and classification labels.
+This application outputs a vector data file storing sample values and classification labels.
 The output vector file is optional.
 If no output is given to the application, the input vector data classification label field is updated.
 If a statistics file was used to normalize the features during training, it shall also be used here, during classification.

 Pixel based classification¶